katydixonx/FORESTFIRE_CRISPDM_ANALYSIS/README.md

 - Stage 4 modelling complete 26/11/2025 2327
 - Used orange to run different models and compare CAs to test accuracy of models and find best one.

+- Stage 4 evaluation complete 27/11/2025 1240
+- Used orange to summarise key inisghts from RF #2 and find overall CA.